 Don’t let small problems or assumptions grow into large problems.
 From the outset, be open with each other and talk about your money concerns.
 If one of you is bringing substantial debt into the marriage, don’t hide it.
 Be honest and come up with a plan for paying it off.
-No two people have identical values when it comes to money, so open communication helps to identify what is important to each of you.
+No two people have identical values when it comes to money.
+So, open communication helps to identify important things for each of you.
 Then you can make the best decisions about your money as a couple.

 How Do We Create Our Budget?

 It is important to decide how to allocate your money to the bank, but this is the time to get serious about creating a family budget.
 Your new spouse may be bringing assets or liabilities into the household, not to mention spending habits that might be completely different from yours.

 Take some time to sit down with your spouse and look at your combined cash flow.
 What debt payments will you both have?
 How do your incomes match up?
 How much can you save?
 Can you find ways to combine expenses, such as switching to the same wireless phone plan?
-Are there any expenses that can be eliminated altogether?
+Are there any expenses that can be eliminated?
 Answering these questions together will help you develop the most realistic budget for your married life.

 How Do We Handle Beneficiaries?

-Now that you’re married, you'll also need to make important decisions about insurance and estate planning.
+Now that you’re married, you'll need to make important decisions about insurance and estate planning.
 If both of you work and are covered by a health plan through an employer, take a look at which plan will be the most beneficial.
 For example, does one plan offer lower premiums or a wider choice of doctors?
 Does your spouse's plan cover pregnancy or have other benefits that your plan doesn't?
 Getting married is one of the life events that allow you to change your health insurance election without waiting for the open enrollment period, so use this time wisely.